You Earned a Ticket!

 When the market swoons, school funding crumbles, especially including funds for facilities.
 According to research conducted as part of the 2018 the Getting Down to Facts II set of studies, the Great Recession undermined state bond funding for school facilities, especially "in districts with larger shares of disadvantaged or nonwhite students."

-The report concludes that bond financing policies for schools in California have routinely worked to the advantage of wealthier communities best able to pay.
-Some of the barriers are logistical.
+The report concluded that bond financing policies for schools in California have routinely worked to the disadvantage of poorer communities.
 Bond measures are complex, and don't happen very often.
 Districts have a lot to figure out, which means they have to hire expert help.
 Someone needs to write the measure, review it, publicize it, and campaign for it — all of which costs money and takes time.
 The report suggests ways in which California lawmakers could address this inequitable variation.
+Another state bond fund measure is expected on the ballot in 2024.
+A coalition of non-profit organizations threatened to sue the state unless it adopts a fairer system.

 Quiz